Written by on . Last updated March 27th, 2026.

 Nearby towns and cities

 This earthquake may have been felt in China .
-Located 9 kilometer (6 mi) east-southeast of the epicenter of this earthquake, Dianga (Gansu, China) is the nearest significant population center.
+Located 9 kilometer (6 mi) south-east of the epicenter of this earthquake, Dianga (Gansu, China) is the nearest significant population center.
 Dianga experienced an earthquake intensity (MMI Scale) of roughly V. That level implies moderate shaking and very light damage.

 The table below provides an overview of all places in proximity of today's earthquake.
 Where available, the estimated intensity on the Modified Mercalli Intensity Scale in each place is included.
 Places where this information is omitted likely experienced little impact.